-All students who indicate that their home language is other than English will be California English Language Development Test tested within thirty days of initial enrollment8 and at least annually until re-designated as fluent English proficient.
+All students who indicate that their home language is other than English will be ("ELPAC") tested within thirty days of initial enrollment6 and at least annually thereafter between July 1 and October 31 until re-designated as fluent English proficient.

 The Charter School will notify all parents of its responsibility for ELPAC testing and of ELPAC results within thirty days of receiving results from publisher.
-This shall be used to fulfill the requirements under the Elementary and Secondary Education Act for annual English proficiency testing.
+The ELPAC shall be used to fulfill the requirements under the Elementary and Secondary Education Act for annual English proficiency testing.